 The manual’s had an issue with the clutch operation which seems to be covered under a factory recall.
 Many owners have complained of paint deterioration after a few years and we are seeing a lot of DPF problems with the diesel models that are not doing many kilometres.
 This is a reoccurring issue that we have covered in detail in this article.

 If you’re looking at an Amarok you are usually buying it for one of two reasons.
 1. You need a trade type vehicle to do the job.
-Buying a Volkswagen for this is as wise as cleaning the gutters in your Sunday best.
+If this is the case the Amarok will do just fine, its built to do these tasks and to date they have been found to be very suitable for such things.
 2. You’re buying a fancy car for the image.
 You’re probably the boss and have no intention of doing any actual work with the thing.
 We advise that if image is the thing you need, there are better mechanical options available.
-If you are set on owning a VW, just by a Tiguan or a Toureg.
-You will save yourself time, money and dignity.
+If you are set on owning a VW but don’t require the ute component our advise would be to buy a Tiguan or a Toureg.

 Still want to buy an Amarok?
-You might as well watch Star Wars in chronological order.
+Owning one is a bit like watching Star Wars in chronological order.
 It makes sense and its marginally entertaining but there are no “blow your mind surprises”.

 The long and the short of it is in our humble opinion, The Amarok is ok.
-Its nothing flash, its better than most of the compost VW have produced in the past but value for money we advise sticking with the Japanese made vehicles or the Ford Ranger.
+Its nothing flash, its better than most of the Utes on the market but you will have to taker a few things into consideration.
+Firstly the outlay.
+The VW is more costly than most of its competitors on the market.
+Value for money we advise sticking with the Japanese made vehicles or the Ford Ranger.
 The Ranger is an exceptional vehicle, check out our blog here.